Ph.D. in Public Affairs

 • The GRE is NOT required.

 Students are generally admitted only for the Fall term.
 Although the FIU online application system allows for other semesters, the Steven J. Green School of International and Public Affairs does not encourage such admission.
 Spring or Summer admissions will only be considered under special circumstances.
 All applicants will be required to complete an interview with the Public Affairs Ph.D.
 Committee during the admissions process.
 Virtual Interviews will be arranged for applicants where appropriate.
-Foreign applicants must demonstrate proficiency in the English language by presenting a minimum score of a 100 on the TOEFL iBT, which is equivalent to 600 on the paper-based Test of English as a Foreign Language (TOEFL PBT).
-If applicants take the language proficiency assessment administered by the International English Language Testing System (IELTS), a minimum score of 7.0 is desirable.
-Please review the Enlish-Language Proficiency requirements carefully.

 • Doctoral Degree Requirements